Best 20 Spots Beyond the Classics

 Step back in time to Venice's Age of Decadence with a visit to this opulent residence, one of the few open to the public.

-Two distinct and captivating art museums, housed within a colossal canalside palace and accessible with a single ticket.
+Two contrasting art collections inside a grand canalside palace, accessible with a single ticket.

 Walk Venice's monumental waterfront along the San Marco basin for unrivaled, postcard-perfect views of the city's most iconic landmarks set against the glittering expanse of water.